Stories

 Partnership with 'Hiring Our Heroes' helps build U.S. Bank workforce

-Bernadette Rhoades, left, and Frankie Kelley, right.
+Bernadette Buser, left, and Frankie Kelley, right.

 The nonprofit job training program helps provide meaningful opportunities to veterans, transitioning service members and military spouses.

-Bernadette Rhoades saw the world as an avionics technician and instructor in the U.S. Marine Corps, travelling to Australia and Japan.
+Bernadette Buser saw the world as an avionics technician and instructor in the U.S. Marine Corps, travelling to Australia and Japan.
 After nine years, though, she was ready to return to civilian life – albeit unsure how she’d transition her training and talents into a private-sector role.

-Hiring Our Heroes quickly provided Rhoades with a solution.
+Hiring Our Heroes quickly provided Buser with a solution.
 The nonprofit connects the military community – service members, military spouses and veterans – with American businesses for job training and other career opportunities.
-Rhoades landed an internship with U.S. Bank to prepare to be a mainframe software engineer, allowing her to adapt her military skills to her new role through hands-on training.
+Buser landed an internship with U.S. Bank to prepare to be a mainframe software engineer, allowing her to adapt her military skills to her new role through hands-on training.
 She also meets twice weekly with an assigned mentor, and weekly with a manager to discuss her growth and development plan.

 “My experience has been amazing,” she said.
 “The instructors ensure we work with real-world applications and create programs we may encounter once we join our teams.”

-One of the instructors on her mainframe software engineer program, who is also a veteran, even went a step further and helped connect Rhoades and her husband to several community programs in Milwaukee so they could feel more integrated into their new hometown.
+One of the instructors on her mainframe software engineer program, who is also a veteran, even went a step further and helped connect Buser and her husband to several community programs in Milwaukee so they could feel more integrated into their new hometown.
 “He made my transition to civilian life much smoother,” she said.

 Frankie Kelley joined U.S. Bank through a virtual job fair hosted by Hiring Our Heroes.
 The Army Signal Support Communications Specialist completed two tours in Iraq, running cable and raising antennas to improve communication between operating bases.
 After shadowing other employees and training for several weeks, Kelley is now a gateway support technician with Elavon, a wholly owned subsidiary of U.S. Bank.